 To become an even more sophisticated meeting organizer we suggest enabling notifications in the iOS app, which shows when an action item is followed up on by a team member.
 Don’t forget to acknowledge those reporting finished action items!
 Rigorous documentation may feel like a walk in the park for you, but for others it takes real and concerted effort.
 Your appreciation of your collegues efforts will go a long way.

 Control freaks get a bad rap from time to time, but an underrated fact is that these “problematic” characteristics can easily be channeled into effective actions for the common good.
 An incredible amount can be achieved when time and energy is spent on properly planning and maintaining order.
-If you’re not lucky enough to have a control freak on your team, the tool can go a long way in providing the structure and accountability needed in every organization.
+If you’re not lucky enough to have a control freak on your team, the tool can go a long way in providing the structure and accountability needed in every organisation.